Skip to Content

 • Enjoys listening to bedtime stories.

-• Knows the letters of their own name.
+• Recognises the letters in their name.

 • Can ‘write’ by scribbling.